Skip to content

 Cole Thompson

-Cole Thompson is an essayist from Meadow Lake, Saskatchewan, currently residing on Treaty 6 territory and the traditional homeland of the Métis.
+Cole Thompson is an essayist from Treaty 4 territory in Meadow Lake, Saskatchewan, currently residing on Treaty 6 territory and the traditional homeland of the Métis in Saskatoon.
 His current work and research centres on the horizon as an aesthetic and political genre.
+He is the Coordinating Curator for the University of Saskatchewan Art Galleries and Collections and holds an MA in Visual and Critical Studies from the School of the Art Institute of Chicago.

 Taste: BlackFlash 41.3